This is Post #2 of the 2018 Home Trend to Watch Series. View the first one: Geometric Patterns.

 You can also transfer typography images to furniture.
 Jen at Repurposed Gems shows how she did it with this beautiful buffet.
 She also uses milk paint, which is a very trendy refinishing approach right now.

 All of these are great DIY examples.
 However, if that’s not your thing, there are a ton of artists on Etsy (try searching local), who will create typography furniture for you, like the SouthernSunShop (Atlanta, GA).
 They created this handsome industrial coffee table.

 These are just a few examples of how typography can be incorporated into your home décor in new and exciting ways.
 Didn’t see one you liked here?
 There are so many fun examples on Pinterest – it doesn’t matter if your home style is farmhouse chic, modern, or beach themed – it’s hard not to find something that will fit what you’re looking for.

 Do you have a favorite typography product or design idea?
 Share it in the comments!

-Coming Soon!
-Post 3 of the 2018 Home Trend to Watch: Wood Treatments.
+See post #3 of the 2018 Home Trend to Watch Series: Wood Treatments.

 Home subscription boxes are a great way to give a gift that keeps on giving.
 We looked at hundreds of boxes and have compiled a list of 10 favorites that deliver a consistent quality of product to their subscribers.
 It doesn’t matter i...

 Have you ever been invited to a housewarming party and been at a complete lost as to what to bring?
 We’re here to help!
 We’ve made a handy list of housewarming gifts that you can choose from or use to fuel your own creative ideas.
 To s...

 One of the keys to maximizing your return when selling a home is having some of the home features that buyers most want.
 But how do you know which to choose and which investments will pay off?
 There are a lot of finishes and appliances t...